hyperspy/hyperspy-bundle/docs/verify.rst

    :alt: Removing the background from a test signal
    :figwidth: 50%

+   Display of the signal after the background has been subtracted.

 Jupyter Lab / Notebook
 ----------------------

-The same as above test example can be run the jupyter lab or jupyter notebook - open the HyperSpy-bunlde prompt and type ``jupyter lab`` or ``jupyter notebook`` and press "Enter".
+The same test example as above can be run in the jupyter lab or jupyter notebook - open the HyperSpy-bundle prompt and type ``jupyter lab`` or ``jupyter notebook`` and press "Enter".

 .. note::
-   As an alternative, you can use the :ref:`context menu shorcuts <context_menu_shortcuts-label>`.
+   As an alternative, you can use the :ref:`context menu shorcuts <context_menu_shortcuts-label>` to run jupyter lab or jupyter notebook.